Annika10/TwitterProject/readme.md

     neutral sentiment:  polarity score < 0.5 and polarity score > -0.5
     negative sentiment: polarity score <= -0.5

+The experiments with its preprocessing and plotting is implemented in [main.py](main.py).

+## Preprocessing

+As preprocessing we collect the tweets which are in English and German language.
+In addition, we select from these tweets the popular tweets which are defined like explained above.

+## Running Experiments

 For calculating the polarity score I use two different text processing libraries, the [SentimentIntensityAnalyzer](https://www.nltk.org/api/nltk.sentiment.html?highlight=sentimentintensityanalyzer#nltk.sentiment.vader.SentimentIntensityAnalyzer) of the [nltk](https://www.nltk.org/) library and the [TextBlob](https://textblob.readthedocs.io/en/dev/) of the textblob library.
 In addition, I use the German version of the [textblob](https://textblob-de.readthedocs.io/en/latest/) library for processing the German tweets.